sara-nl/data-exchange/docs/CD.md

 git.ia.surfsara.nl:5050/soil/secure-container/backend/43-deploy-to-dataexchange:438befd
 ```

-## Pre-reqisites for build and application servers
+## Pre-reqisites for the build and application servers

 ### Authenticate at Gitlab CR